aerohive/devices-to-csv/README.md

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 # USAGE
+ **WARNING:** If you are editing the CSV file with Excel, be sure to still have the 14 digits in all the serial number!

 This script requires to have NodeJS installed.
 You can download it from the [NodeJS web site](https://nodejs.org/).
 Please note that only the LTS version was tested.